-- Add the sausage and onion to a saute pan over medium heat.
-Continue to cook until they begin to brown.
+- Once the olive oil is heated, add the sausage and onion.
+Continue to cook until they begin to brown (approximately 8 - 10 minutes).
 Then add the garlic and continue to cook until the sausage is cooked through.

 - Drain the fat and set aside

 - After washing the asparagus, remove the bottom 1/3 of the Asparagus stalk and cut the remaining stock into 1" (2.5 cm) pieces.

 - Add the asparagus tips to boiling water seasoned with 2 teaspoons (11.4 g) salt.
 Once the water returns to a boil, turn it down to a simmer.

 - Allow to simmer for 3 - 4 minutes until the asparagus is tender.

 - Rinse the asparagus with cold water and set aside.